 If you have never attempted this stitch before, practice on a small sample until you get the flow of movement required.
 Then you will be ready to tackle those crocodile scales!

-Crocodile Crochet - Stitch Step by Step
+How to Do Crocodile Crochet Stitch Step by Step Instructions

 - Crochet a foundation chain that is a multiple of 10 +1.